evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 1. Run your evidence project with `npm run dev`
 1. Navigate to [localhost:3000/settings](http://localhost:3000/settings)
-1. Select your database and enter your credentials
+1. Select your data source, name it, and enter any credentials
+1. (If required) Open the `connections.yaml` file inside `/sources/[source_name]` and add any additional configuration options

 Evidence will save your credentials locally, and run a test query to confirm that it can connect.